gkusnir/photoserver/README.md

 I chose [Jenkins](https://www.jenkins.io/) as automation server based on some tips from Dave Farley's book.
 For now I installed it on my local machine to have access to other parts of CD pipeline.

+## GitLab
+I tried to run gitlab in docker to try it out.
+After trying I decided not to use it and go with public or private github repositories with jenkins as automation, puppeteer as ui testing and other testing as needed all integrated in a customized docker image.